agsb/jelly/README.md

 The _begin_ and _again_ loops are like the _while_ and _until_ concepts of any programming language, but used together.

-The _begin_ ends when the actual data byte is zero, then advances until the corresponding _again_.
+The _begin_ ends when the actual data byte is zero, then advances until pass the corresponding _again_.

-The _again_ repeats while the actual data byte is not zero, then must go back to the corresponding _begin_.
+The _again_ repeats while the actual data byte is not zero, then must go back until the corresponding _begin_.

 The loops can be nested, using a counter that increase for begins and decrease for again, finishing the loop when counter is zero.

 As a 8-bit circuit, the maximum nested loops is 255;

 ## Circuit Layout